UMCarpentries/intro-curriculum-r/paper/paper.md

 We also felt that the independent nature of the lessons left learners confused about how to integrate the newly acquired programming skills in their own work.
-Thus, we developed a new curriculum (https://umcarpentries.org/intro-curriculum-r/) that aims to teach novices how to implement reproducible research principles in in their own data analysis.
+Thus, we developed a new curriculum (https://umcarpentries.org/intro-curriculum-r/) that aims to teach novices how to implement reproducible research principles in their own data analysis.
-To emphasize the iterative nature of coding and data analysis we integrated live coding lessons with individual-level and group-based practice exercises.
-Our new curriculum also serves as a succinct resource material that learners can reference both during and after the workshop.
+The curriculum integrates live coding lessons with individual-level and group-based practice exercises, and also serves as a succinct resource material that learners can reference both during and after the workshop.
 Moreover, it lowers the entry barrier for new instructors as they do not have to develop their own teaching materials or sift through extensive content.
 We developed this curriculum during a two-day sprint,